PKU-Alignment/omnisafe/docs/source/baserl/trpo.rst

 **Trust region policy optimization (TRPO)** is an iterative method for optimizing policies in reinforcement learning that ensures monotonic improvements.
 It works by iteratively finding a local approximation of the objective return and maximizing the approximated function.
-However, the new policy should be constrained within a trust region relative to the current policy, which is achieved by using KL divergence to measure the distance between the two policies.
+TRPO guarantees that the new policy is constrained within a trust region relative to the current policy, which is achieved by using KL divergence to measure the distance between the two policies.

 TRPO is well-suited for optimizing comprehensive nonlinear policies such as neural networks.
 It is based on the **Natural Policy Gradient (NPG)** method, which uses conjugate gradient to avoid expensive computational costs.
 Furthermore, TRPO incorporates a line search mechanism to ensure that updated policy adhere to the predetermined KL divergence constraint.

 .. grid:: 2